-Confidentiality of Medical Information Act of 1981 (Cal.
-Civil Code Section 56 et seq.) and is for the purpose of allowing the Desert Healthcare District ("District") to coordinate personnel matters for employees. [,(print name of employee), nereby authorize the Custodian of Records of (Doctor and/or facility) to furnish to the District medical records and information pertaining to my medical history, mental or physical condition, services rendered or treatment.
-Such information may be provided to the Privacy Officer for the District.
-Duration : This authorization shall become effective immediately and shall remain an effect until (date), 202 I understand that I may revoke this authorization at any time, even before the end of this duration, by submitting a written request for revocation to the District's Privacy Officer.
-Uses: The requestor may use the medical records and information hereby released for the coordination of personnel matters, including but not limited to leave requests or medical accommodation requests.
-I understand that disclosure could ead to re-disclosure that would not be protected under my right to medical confidentiality.
+California Confidentiality of Medical Information Act of 1981 (Cal.
+Civil Code Section 56 et seq. ) and is for the purpose of allowing the Desert Healthcare District ("District") to coordinate personnel matters for employees.
+I, Duration : This authorization shall become effective immediately and shall remain in effect until (date), 202 I understand that I may revoke this authorization at any time, even before the end of this duration, by submitting a written request for revocation to the District's Privacy Officer.
+Uses : The requestor may use the medical records and information hereby released for the coordination of personnel matters, including but not limited to leave requests or medical accommodation requests.
+I understand that disclosure could lead to re-disclosure that would not be protected under my right to medical confidentiality.
 Restrictions: I understand that the District may not further use or disclose the medical information unless another authorization is obtained from me or unless such use or disclosure is specifically required or permitted by law.
 Additional Copy: I have been provided a copy of this authorization, and I further understand that I have a right to receive another copy upon request.
 Signature: Date: Time:A.M./P.M.
 Employee's Signature (if employee is incompetent, signature of legal representative)